 Strict avoidance of gluten minimizes the risk of co-morbidity and complications.

 In most cases, the small intestine of individuals with Celiac Disease is severely damaged at the time of diagnosis.
 This can lead, temporarily, to further intolerances.
 The most common are Lactose Intolerance and Fructose Malabsorption.
 These temporary intolerances have two causes.
 Firstly, the damaged intestinal wall is not able to produce the necessary enzymes and transport molecules to a sufficient degree.
 Secondly, the reduced intestinal surface plays a role: in the healthy state, the small intestine has an enormously large surface.
 So-called intestinal villi protrude like fingers into it.
 The villi, in turn, are occupied by so-called microvilli, protuberances of the cell membrane, which further enlarges the surface of the intestine.
 Nutrients from the intestine enter the blood stream via this large surface.
 When the intestines are inflamed, the microvilli, or (in the worst cases) even the villi, recede - the surface of the small intestine is thus drastically reduced.
 Over the smaller area, the body can absorb fewer substances via the intestinal wall.

 Chances of recovery with Celiac Disease (Gluten Intolerance)

 In the vast majority of cases, affected individuals only need to avoid lactose and fructose in the early days.
-When the intestines have had time to regenerate, most patients tolerate dairy products and fructose-containing foods again.
+When the intestines have had time to regenerate, most individuals tolerate dairy products and fructose-containing foods again.
 The Gluten Intolerance, however, will remain forever: Celiac Disease is an incurable autoimmune disease.

 Please see also: